I am a complete novice, is there a course for me?

 Where is the RYA training school located?

-We are situated at the Royal Hong Kong Yacht Club, Kellett Island in Causeway Bay.
-Full details on our location in both English and Chinese can be found on the Yacht Club site here http://www.rhkyc.org.hk/KellettIsland.aspx.
-The best way of getting to the club is by local taxi or you can take the MTR to Causeway Bay, walk to the Excelsior Hotel and take the tunnel under the main road to the Noon Day Gun (see the web link for a detailed map).
+Our business address is Asia Pacific Yachting Ltd, 9B Amtel Building, 148 Des Voeux Road Central, Central, Hong Kong.
+Our training yachts are located in the Causeway Bay Typhoon Shelter next to the the Royal Hong Kong Yacht Club, Kellett Island.
+Full details of this location in both English and Chinese can be found on the RHKYC site here http://www.rhkyc.org.hk/KellettIsland.aspx.
+The best way of getting to the club is by local taxi or you can take the MTR to Causeway Bay, walk to the World Trade Centre and in the carpark basement of this building take the tunnel under the main road to the Noon Day Gun (see the web link for a detailed map).

 Can I park my car at the RHKYC?